sumqwerty/Fourier_transform/README.md

 # Fourier_transform
-Applying Fourier transform on handrawn continuous curves and traced images, and displaying it as epicycles.
+Applying Fourier transform on hand drawn continuous curves and traced images, and displaying it as epicycles.